 I’m sure some people will say I’m wrong.
 Your welcome to give reasons why in the comments below.

-But if you do want one make sure it’s a VPN you can trust.
+But if you do want one make sure it’s a VPN you can trust and watch how you use it.